THE RISK DATA OBJECT: AN OPEN DATA STANDARD FOR RISK ANALYTICS

 Re/insurers increasingly seek to apply enhanced pricing and exposure analytics to lines of business beyond property catastrophe.
 Existing schemas are very difficult to extend to new classes of risk and associated coverage, but the RDO is designed to facilitate the addition of new lines of insurance or risk with minimal disruption and effort.

 A broad industry work group called the Global Exposure And Clash (GEAC) project created schemas for 14 lines of insurance.
-Each line has a different set of fields that describe the risk characteristics that are key to analyzing and underwriting that particular type or risk.
-The RDO would be capable of accommodating this new risk schemas.
+Each line has a different set of fields that describe the risk characteristics that are key to analyzing and underwriting that particular type of risk.
+The RDO is capable of accommodating these new schemas.

 Building A THRIVING open standards COMMUNITY